How to Buy a House Before You Sell Yours (Without the Hassle!)

 Can you buy a house without selling yours first?

-Yes, it’s possible to buy a house without selling yours first, but it can be challenging.
+Yes, buying a house before you sell yours is possible, but it can be challenging.

 The process traditionally requires you to make a contingent offer on your new home, which stipulates that the purchase depends on the sale of your current residence.
 But this can put you at a disadvantage against other buyers who can make clean offers with less perceived risk for the seller.

 Alternatively, some people use a bridge loan or tap into their savings to buy first.
-Yet, these options can make anyone nervous and be a strain on your finances.
+Yet, these options can make anyone nervous and strain their finances.

 In recent years, a number of creative financing solutions have cropped up to address these obstacles to buying a house before you sell.
 HomeLight’s Buy Before You Sell program is one of them — which we’ll explore more in depth here!